tkelman/ContMechTensors.jl/README.md

 ### Single contraction (dot products)

 Single contractions or scalar products of a tensor with order `n` and a tensor with order `m` gives a tensor with order `m + n - 2`.
 The symbol `⋅` is overloaded for scalar products but `dot(A, B)` can also be used.
-To store the result in a preallocated tensor, use `otimes!(C, A, B)`.
+To store the result in a preallocated tensor, use `dot!(C, A, B)`.
 Since dot products between symmetric tensors does not give a symmetric result it is not implemented.

 ```jl
 julia> A = rand(Tensor{2, 2})